USCqserver/HOQSTTutorials.jl/markdown/introduction/05-CGME_ULE.md

 ## Universal Lindblad equation

-The universal Lindblad equation(ULE) is a different CP ME proposed in [[2] Universal Lindblad equation for open quantum systems](https://arxiv.org/abs/2004.01469).
-Unlike the Redfield equation and CGME, it depends on the jump correlator, which is the inverse Fourier transform of the square root of the noise spectrum:
+The universal Lindblad equation (ULE) is a different CP ME proposed in [[2] Universal Lindblad equation for open quantum systems](https://arxiv.org/abs/2004.01469).
+Unlike the Redfield equation and the CGME, it depends on the jump correlator, which is the inverse Fourier transform of the square root of the noise spectrum:

 $$g(t)=\frac{1}{2\pi}\int_{-\infty}^{\infty} \sqrt{\gamma(\omega)} e^{i\omega t} \mathrm{d}\omega \ .$$